FloBeep/Project_1_2024_Songs/README.md

-Welcome on the Read Me file for Team 2.
+Welcome to the Read Me file for Team 2.

 The team is composed of Ada, Florian and Selina.